johanmha/skriverier/blogger/reisebrev_fra_nordicjs_2025.md

 ### Access-what? why and how.
 A11y for all

 Hvem Geizy "JZ" Domiciano
-Jobber med: Engineering Manager hos Rebtel
+Jobber med: Engineering Manager at Rebtel

 Web på 90-tallet var ikke tilgjengelig: